mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 * Issue a request in the browser to request demographics of a patient (data category request)
 * Issue a request using the export tool described in the documentation.

 All API requests made in production systems are recorded in log files.
-The number of requests logged will be reported against the number of issues with API functionality that are reported.
+The API success rate will be calculated as the number of successful API requests (numerator) divided by the total number of API requests logged (denominator).
+The rate of reported issues with API functionality will be calculated as the number of reported issues (numerator) divided by the total number of API requests logged (denominator).
 #### Expected Outcome(s)

-It is expected that automated testing will be successful more than 97% of the time.
-Any errors will be logged and reported; however, errors are expected to be minimal, such as a lost server connection.
+It is expected that automated testing will result in a success rate (numerator: successful API requests, denominator: total API requests logged) greater than 97%.
+Any errors will be logged and reported, but errors are expected to be minimal, such as a lost server connection.
 Both production uses of the API and reports of errors are expected to be rare.

 #### Care Setting(s)